Family Law Attorneys Practicing in Madison County, Illinois (Serving Maryville, Edwardsville, Alton and other surrounding areas.)

 - High Asset Divorce in Madison County: Protecting your assets during your divorce is very important.
 Stange Law Firm, PC offers attorneys that can help.

 - Prenuptial and postnuptial agreements in Maryville, IL: Our Madison County attorneys can help you draft prenuptial and postnuptial agreements.

 - Paternity in Madison County : The lawyers at our firm can represent you in your paternity matter.

 - Maryville, IL Guardianships and conservatorships: Our lawyers can assist clients with their guardianship and conservatorship cass in Maryville, Illinois.

-- Fertility and surrogacy in Madison County : Stange Law Firm, PC fertility and surrogacy attorneys in Maryville, Illinois.
+- Surrogacy in Madison County : Stange Law Firm, PC surrogacy attorneys in Maryville, Illinois.

 - Maryville, IL Step-parent adoption: Adopting a step-child is an important time in an individuals life.
 Our attorneys can make it easier on you.

 - Adoption in Madison County: Our attorney’s represent clients in their adoption cases in Maryville, Illinois.